-A range of misconceptions may be discouraging women from seeking or becoming a career mentor.
-Learn more and discover how the ICAS Career Connections platform puts you in control of the mentoring process and helps you reap the benefits.
+A range of misconceptions may be discouraging women from seeking or becoming a mentor.
+Learn more and discover how the ICAS Mentoring platform puts you in control of the mentoring process and helps you reap the benefits.

 The mentoring gender gap